Digital Phptography

 Google

 I've started long ago with 35 mm film camera.
-B&W SLR camera.
+B&W SLR camera!
 And I was messing with all that darkroom stuff, red lights, photo paper, chemicals and all that.
 Later I gave up, apparently comps were more important :) And finally both came together more or less.
 At least conveniently close enough.

-Untill later on Casio QV-3000EX came out in march 2000.
+Until, later on Casio QV-3000EX came out in march 2000.
 That was hi-res with 3.3 mpx cam, also it could use microdrive, which I got with it, 340mb in digicam, that seemed to be a lot!
 Obviously I just had to have it.
 Especially in those times when the race for more mpx seemed to be the most important thing :)

-Currently I use Canon EOS 20D camera with several lenses.
+I've used Canon EOS 20D camera with several lenses till the fall of 2008.
 For a while I've been debating EF vs. EF-S lenses but eventually decided to go with EF-S line.
 Since I don't consider lenses to be an investment for my grandchildren then why not to get the lens best optimized for my cam.
-So, for now I have EF-S 18-55mm, EF-S 17-85m IS, EF-S 10-22mm, Peleng Fisheye 8mm and old EF 50mm macro, which I think I will replace with EF-S 60mm macro lens soon.
-I don't have a flash unit for now, Speedlite 420 went away with 10D.
-Probably I'll get 580EX tho.
+So, for now I have EF-S 18-55mm, EF-S 17-85m IS, EF-S 10-22mm, Peleng Fisheye 8mm and old EF 50mm macro, which was replaced with EF-S 60mm macro lens, which in turn was replaced with MP-65E bazooka.
+External flash unit, Speedlite 420 went away with 10D. upgrade was 580EX tho.
 Well, that's pretty much it.
-I'll write up short reviews later.